agoldst/tmhls/modeling_log.md

 # 2013-06-13 AG

-result from yesterday's mallet run saved locally in out130612, archived as model130612.tar
+result from yesterday's mallet run saved locally in out130612.
+In Rstudio on apps, also saved the trainer's topic-word assignments (unsmoothed, unnormalized) and vocabulary.
+Copied all that remained of the console buffer in Rstudio into make_model.log_partial.
+All resulting files archived as model130612.tar

 # 2013-06-12 AG